Staycie/Staycie/README.md

 * ⚡  I'm an IT grad
 * 🌍  I'm based in Philippines
-* 🧠  I'm currently learning React.js
+* 🧠  I'm currently learning React.js & Laravel

 ### Technologies